CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

     - **Action Type:** Action
     - **Power Point Cost:** 0
     - **Requirements:** None
-    - **Description:** Until your next turn, you do not provoke opportunity attacks and attacks made against you suffer a penalty die.
+    - **Description:** Until your next turn, you do not provoke opportunity attacks, and attacks that target you suffer a penalty die.
 - **Rest**
     - **Action Type:** Action
     - **Power Point Cost:** 0